Kansas OSHA Training

 Each year Kansas releases a Survey of Occupational Injuries and Illnesses with statistics on work-related injuries.
-You can view the 2013 report here.
-The Department of Labor website is also a good resource for training videos, safety and health conference information, core safety guidelines, and state safety statues.
+You can view the reports here.
+The Department of Labor website is also a good resource for training videos, safety and health conference information, core safety guidelines and state safety statutes.

 Kansas Top OSHA Violations

 Kansas's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.